 PDT Suspended Trading

-Trading halts and trading restrictions can affect any trader at one time or another.
+Trading halts and trading restrictions are similar but different, and can both affect any trader at one time or another.
 From an individual perspective, there are minimum capital requirements to sign up for trading, especially for those intent on day trading.
 If a trader doesn’t maintain a certain level of margin, their trading account can be suspended or be limited to trading only with cash available.